jlnerd/Data_Science_Guide/README.md

 It's super important to learn about SVMs, KNNs, and all the other models out there, but you should really focus on becoming an expert in using Tensorflow & xgboost, as these two APIs have the widest use in industry.
 Also, it is of note that you rarely hear of decisions trees in the press, however xgboost is an extremely powerful model which can often perform better than neural networks (simpler model, less prone to overfitting, faster prediction, etc.) on many tasks, so don't buy into all the hype completely.

 ## Guide to MOOCs
----
 Below are the MOOCs I recommend taking.
 They are roughly ordered, but you should feel free to jump around a bit if you'd like.
 Also, while you're working on MOOCs, try to work on a Kaggle competition/project as well.
 The Kaggle competitions I recommend are listed in the next section

-1. [Coursera: Machine Learning, Andrew Ng, Stanford](https://www.coursera.org/learn/machine-learning)
-    * Comments: This is a classic intro. to ML course.
+1. [Coursera: Machine Learning, Andrew Ng, Stanford](https://www.coursera.org/learn/machine-learning) *Comments: This is a classic intro. to ML course.
 Almost everyone I've spoken to who moved into ML from another field said they took this course.
 It's pretty heavy on MatLab, which is a bit strange, but don't focus too much on learning MatLab, since all the other courses will focus on Python.*
 2. [DataCamp: Career Track: Data Scientist with Python](https://www.datacamp.com/tracks/data-scientist-with-python)
     * [Introduction to Python](https://www.datacamp.com/courses/intro-to-python-for-data-science)
     * [Intermediate Python](https://www.datacamp.com/courses/intermediate-python-for-data-science)